ToufikBenmessabih/SKPosition_encoding/README.md

 This encoding allows the model to learn positional dependencies.

-# Concatenate input with position encoding
+# Concatenate the position_encoding with the input
 Notebook: `concat (pe, X).ipynb`